 Ex-police chief admits to defection in China political scandal

-CHENGDU, China (Reuters) - A former police chief who revealed China's biggest political scandal in decades admitted attempting to defect to the United States, and did not contest charges of taking bribes and illegal surveillance at his two-day trial ending Tuesday, a court official said.
+CHENGDU, China (Reuters) - A former police chief at the center of China's biggest political scandal in decades admitted attempting to defect to the United States, and did not contest charges of bribery and illegal surveillance at his trial on Tuesday, a court official said.

-Wang Lijun, ex-police chief of southwestern Chongqing municipality, sought to conceal the murder of a British businessman by the wife of one of the nation's most senior and ambitious politicians, Bo Xilai, said an official account of the trial.
+Wang Lijun, ex-police chief of southwestern Chongqing municipality, sought to conceal the murder of a British businessman by the wife of one of the nation's most senior and ambitious politicians, Bo Xilai, according to an official account of the trial.

 "The accused Wang Lijun voluntarily gave himself up after committing the crime of defection, and then gave a truthful account of the main crimes involved in his defection," court spokesman Yang Yuquan said, referring to Wang's dramatic flight to the U.S. consulate in Chengdu in February.

-The charges against Wang carry sentences ranging from a lengthy jail term to life in prison and the death penalty.
-Sentencing is expected within 10 days.
+The charges against Wang carry sentences ranging from a lengthy jail term to the death penalty.

 Wang's trial was closely watched for any evidence that Bo had ordered Wang to cover up his wife's involvement in the murder -- a sign that Bo himself could be next to face trial.